AvolitesLtd/TitanManual/docs/running-the-show/linking-consoles-for-multi-user-or-backup.md

 become inaccessible if the backup device has less faders/handles than the main console.

-1. Connect both consoles to the same network and ensure they are set to the same IP range.
-See the [networking section](../networking.md).
+1. Connect both consoles to the same network and ensure they are set to the same IP range.\
+  See the [networking section](../networking.md) for more information.

-2. Press Disk, \[TitanNet Sessions\], \[Backup\].
+2. Press \<Disk\>, \[TitanNet Sessions\], \[Backup\].

 3. Consoles available for backup will be listed in the softkeys.

 4. Selecting a console will place the console you are working on into backup mode and sync the show to the selected console.

 5. The backup console will show a display indicating the backup status and show name.

 In backup mode the backup console screen displays the current connection and sync status including current show name.